LosersUnited/AutoCSS/README.md

  // Example: npx ts-node index.ts test (ext)
  // Example: npx ts-node index.ts test.css (ext)

+ // Example Reverse: npx ts-node index.ts --reverse test.css (ext)
+ // Reverse is the action of taking a theme and turning it into our format with correct props

  // Our system will automatically apply .css
  // The file needs to be in the same dir of the project
 ```

+# Why use this?
+This project was born out of a determination to find a smoother path for theme developers.
+Instead of constantly chasing Discord's updates and renaming classes, I set out to discover the most efficient solution.

+Enter the .['sizeLarge'] format: a simple yet powerful method that slashes the time and effort needed to locate specific class names.
+It's the result of dedicated tinkering and a commitment to making life easier for developers.

 # Template
 This is how the file should be structured for full functionality